5 Best Hi Hat Stands for that Perfect Groove

 The hi-hat stand is an essential part of every drum kit, as it supports arguably the most important cymbals.
 Aside from support, the stand also largely influences the tone you get from the hi-hat.
 It is, therefore, very important to equip your drum kit with a quality stand.

-5 Hi-Hat Stands to Upgrade Your Drum Kit
+5 Best Hi-Hat Stands to Upgrade Your Drum Kit

 If you’re on a hunt for your next hi-hat stand, here’s a list of my favorite models.
-Read on as I have reviewed some of the best hi hat stands out there and investigate what makes a good stand.
+Read on as I have reviewed some of the most capable hi-hat stands out there and investigate what makes a good stand.

 Here we have the H930 hi-hat stand, a member of the hugely popular Demonator series made by Pearl.
 This is a versatile, all-around option, made for both professional and casual use.